-Preform these steps to get the refinishing results you want.
+Perform these steps to get the refinishing results you want.

 Before you begin your project, remember to shut off power to any outlets or accessories connected to your home’s exterior walls.
-This is to reduce the risk of electric shocks when cleaning and stripping is taking place.
+This is to reduce the risk of electric shocks when cleaning and stripping are taking place.

 - First, remove any furniture, plants, or other items that will get in the way during wood deck and fence repairs.

-- Examine the fence or deck for holes, splinters, damaged wood and dry rot.
+- Examine the fence or deck for holes, splinters, damaged wood, and dry rot.